 Back to top: For a website theory: principles

-We focus here on the website as an epistemic system, i. e., as a system that organized and conveys knowlegde.
-Underlying a full fledged website theory are some basic principles which affect either the the website as a whole or the organization of its parts.
+We focus here on the website as an epistemic system, i. e., as a system that organizes and conveys knowlegde.
+Underlying a full-fledged website theory are some basic principles which affect either the the website as a whole or the organization of its parts, as we will see in what follows.

 Back to top: For a website theory: principles